deng-xinran/deng-xinran.github.io/content/authors/admin/_index.md

     date_end: 2021-10-30
     type: work
     summary: |
-     - Supported the deployment and maintenance of Operations Support Systems (OSS) for telecommunications networks, ensuring smooth and timely delivery of technical solutions to clients.
+     Supported the deployment and integration of Operations Support Systems (OSS) for telecommunications networks, automating configuration and performance analysis to improve reliability and operational efficiency.
-     - Assisted in the configuration and integration of OSS software with existing network infrastructure, addressing compatibility, performance, and scalability issues.
-     - Analyzed network performance data to identify bottlenecks, optimize system performance, and propose improvements that enhanced operational efficiency by reducing downtime.
-     - Developed and automated scripts to streamline deployment, setup, and testing processes, significantly reducing manual effort and minimizing errors.
-     - Collaborated with cross-functional teams to troubleshoot and resolve technical issues during OSS implementation, maintaining customer satisfaction and meeting project deadlines.

   - position: Data Engineer in the Field of IoT (Intern)
     company_name: Gosuncn Technology Group Co., Ltd